 Sarah Olney wins in Richmond Park with 22% swing to Lib Dems

-This week’s by-election results will be dominated by the news from Richmond Park, where the large number of doors the Lib Dems decided to call on today was a good straw in the wind about the likely result.
-You don’t want to call on opponents and drive them out to vote by mistake, so how many doors you have to call on is a good sign of how many supporters, hoped for last minute tactical switchers etc. you have identified even though of course not every door ends up having behind it a supporter who goes to vote.
+On polling day, you don’t want to call on opponents and drive them out to vote by mistake.
+So how many doors you have to call on is a good sign of how many supporters, hoped for last-minute tactical switchers etc. you have identified.
+Of course, not every door ends up having behind it a supporter who goes to vote.
 Even so, that volume of doors knocked is the sort of volume that goes with winning unless your data is badly off.

 But first in with the election news this week was a moderately rare Tuesday by-election in Scotland where the SNP gained a seat from the independents.
 Courtesy of the ward last time not only having elected multiple candidates but moreover by STV, the vote share changes may not have given you much of a clue about that: